morpho-org/morpho-security/asset-listing-checklist.md

 - [ ] Check if the asset is supply only (if true pause the borrow and disable the P2P).
 - [ ] Check if the asset has a borrow cap.
 - [ ] Check if there exists any other special treatment of the asset in the underlying contracts.
-- [ ] Check if the asset is deprecated.
 - [ ] Do a governance post.

 ## Before Listing